mattppal/just-vibe/content/home.md

 - A Replit Core subscription (you will likely hit usage limits)
 - Several hours

+You **do not** need to know how to code to complete this course.
+I want to emphasize that.
+I find the following traits characteristic of successful vibe coders:

+- The willingness to tinker
+- The courage to fail and try again
+- Logical thinking
 - Patience
 - Agency

+A good example is spreadsheets—if you've ever built out something even remotely complicated in a spreadsheet, you can succeed at vibe coding.

 ## Course feedback